bitwarden/help/_articles/miscellaneous/website-icons.md

 `https://icons.bitwarden.net/google.com/icon.png`

-**The icons server endpoints do not log or collection any information regarding icon image requests.** However, this is something you would have to take our word for since we have no way to demonstrate this publicly other than reviewing our [open source codebase](https://github.com/bitwarden).
+**The icons server endpoints do not log or collect any information regarding icon image requests.** However, this is something you would have to take our word for since we have no way to demonstrate this publicly other than reviewing our [open source codebase](https://github.com/bitwarden).

 ## Disabling website icons